 John asks: Is it better to use Icynene (open-cell) or closed-cell spray foam in an unvented cathedral ceiling?
 We are building a new home in Atlanta, GA.

 Steve Bliss, of BuildingAdvisor.com, responds: I don’t really like unvented cathedral ceilings, also called “hot roofs”, because they are very unforgiving.
-If the roof sheathing or rafters ever gets wet from a roof leak, or from indoor moisture, the wood will have a difficult time drying out and will decay in warm weather.
+If the roof sheathing or rafters ever gets wet from a roof leak, or from indoor moisture, the wood will have a difficult time drying out and wood that remains wet in warm weather will decay.

 However, if you are determined to build an unvented roof, then I think that at closed-cell foam insulation is a better choice.
 Icynene and similar open-cell foams have an R-Value of about 3.6/in. and are highly permeable to water vapor.
 Closed-cell polyurethane foam has an R-value of about 7/in., and is a very effective vapor retarder.